 Fort Ann is a tiny village located in the state of New York.
-With a population of 460 people and two constituent neighborhoods, Fort Ann is the 851st largest community in New York.
-Fort Ann has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 460 people and three constituent neighborhoods, Fort Ann is the 899th largest community in New York.
+Much of the housing stock in Fort Ann was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Fort Ann is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fort Ann is a village of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Fort Ann who work in office and administrative support (10.47%), sales jobs (7.33%), and law enforcement and fire fighting (6.81%).
+Fort Ann is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Fort Ann is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Fort Ann who work in sales jobs (13.27%), office and administrative support (12.80%), and law enforcement and fire fighting (9.48%).

-Fort Ann is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Fort Ann doesn't have a public transportation system that people use for their commute.

-The citizens of Fort Ann are slightly less educated than the national average of 21.84% for the average city or town: 13.57% of adults in Fort Ann have a bachelor's degree or advanced degree
+The percentage of people in Fort Ann who are college-educated is somewhat higher than the average US community of 21.84%: 26.85% of adults in Fort Ann have at least a bachelor's degree.

 The people who call Fort Ann home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fort Ann residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fort Ann include Irish, English, Italian, French, and French Canadian.
+The greatest number of Fort Ann residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Fort Ann include Irish, English, Italian, French, and Welsh.